/*Font style and formatting for LibGuides*/ Skip to Main Content

 Since TDM involves manipulations of published text that may be protected by copyright, it's important to make sure you understand the legal restrictions around the data you are working with before getting started.
 This can often be a complicated question.
 We've included some good resources here, and are happy to meet with you individually to consult on your particular project (though we cannot offer legal advice).

-It is important to note that the terms of use agreements that govern our use of the databases that the library subscribes to (this will be anything you need to log in to with your Claremont credentials) do NOT allow for automated retrieval methods (such as scraping).
-If you are interested in downloading large numbers of articles from one of those databases, reach out to us to see what other methods we can figure out.
+It is important to note that the terms of use agreements that govern our use of Library databases (this will be anything you need to log in to with your Claremont credentials) do NOT allow for automated retrieval methods (such as scraping).
+If you are interested in downloading large numbers of articles from one of those databases, reach out to us to talk about your options before you get started.

 Head, Data and Digital Scholarship Services